Ty Masterson

-Ty Masterson (born September 23, 1969) is a Republican member of the Kansas Senate, representing the 16th district since 2009.
-From 2005 to 2008, he was a Representative in the Kansas House of Representatives.
+Ty Masterson (born September 23, 1969) is an American politician who is the president of the Kansas Senate.
+A member of the Republican Party, he has represented the 16th district since 2009.
+From 2005 to 2008, he was a representative in the Kansas House of Representatives.
 He lives in Andover and has served on the Andover City Council.
-In 2017, the American Conservative Union gave him a lifetime rating of 81%.
+Masterson is currently running as the Republican nominee for governor of Kansas.

 Committee assignments

 Masterson serves on these legislative committees: